venturamario/DGSI-MEI/Hackaton 2/DGSI Hackathon 2 - Conversión de Información a formato estructurado Markdown.md

 Se llega a la conclusión de que no es una buena herramienta por los problemas y complicaciones que da al necesitar modificaciones de variables de entorno del sistema.

 # Script Python
+The results can be found in website_content.md and the script in md_test.py.

+## Setup and Initialization:

+The script uses Selenium WebDriver to open the main website (https://www.fib.upc.edu/) in a Chrome browser.
+It runs with headless mode disabled, meaning the browser window will be visible during scraping.

+## Extracting Links:

+The script scrapes all links (<a> tags with href attributes) from the main page of the website using BeautifulSoup.
+It resolves these links into absolute URLs using the urljoin function, so it can scrape them properly.

+## Scraping Content:

+For the main page and each link found, the script uses the requests library to fetch the HTML content.
+It then converts the fetched HTML into Markdown format using the markdownify library.

+## Retry Mechanism:

+In case of timeouts or connection errors, the script retries up to 3 times with a 5-second delay between each attempt.
+If a URL cannot be fetched after all retries, the script returns an error message for that URL.

+## Saving the Data:

+All Markdown-converted content (from the main page and the links) is saved into a file named website_content.md.

 # urltomarkdown.com